In what fora are insurance disputes litigated?

-In principle, if the same interest is insured against the same risk for the same term by more than one insurer at the same date or at different dates, the policyholder shall not be paid in excess of the insurance value.
-There are two different kinds of multiple insurance policies stipulated under the TCC.
+In principle, if the same interest is insured against the same risk for the same term by more than one insurer at the same date or at different dates, the policyholder shall not be paid in excess of the insurance value (article 1465, TCC).
+There are three different kinds of multiple insurance policies stipulated under the TCC.

 In respect of an interest covered for its full value, the same person or other persons can only subsequently take out insurance against the same risks for the same periods, provided that:

 - the double insurance is approved by the subsequent and previous insurers;